 - 8 ounce Pancit Noodles

 - 2 Tablespoon Soy Sauce

-- In a wok or skillet, over medium-high heat, add 1T of olive oil.
+- In a wok or large skillet, over medium-high heat, add 1T of olive oil.
 When the oil shimmers, add garlic and onions.
 Cook until transparent without burning the garlic.2 Tablespoon Olive Oil, ½ cup Onion, 2 Garlic Cloves

-- Add the noodles, water, sesame oil, soy sauce, oyster sauce, and the remaining olive oil.
+- Add the noodles, water or vegetable broth, sesame oil, soy sauce, and the remaining olive oil.
 Stir fry all the ingredients until they are all blended and heated through.1 cup Vegetable broth, 2 Tablespoon Sesame Oil, 2 Tablespoon Soy Sauce, 8 ounce Pancit Noodles

 - When cutting vegetables, be sure to cut them all the same size so they cook quickly and evenly.

-- For a meat version, add one of a combination of chicken, pork or shrimp.
+- For a meat version, add chicken, pork, or shrimp.
 (See Stir-Fried Egg Noodles Recipe)

 - Serve with a slice of lemon and a sprig of cilantro for garnish.